malgorithms/sensorpush/README.md

 # sensorpush

-Own a sensorpush sensor?
+Own a SensorPush temp/humidity sensor?

 This is a JavaScript/TypeScript npm module for the SensorPush API, so you can pull and look at your data from any Node program.
+For example, you could grab your data and send to external stats services, store in a datbase, trigger your own alerts...whatever.

 It is lightweight; this module requires zero external modules, not even `node-fetch` or `request`.